 MAP training is provided by a registered nurse, nurse practitioner, physician assistant, registered pharmacist or licensed physician who has met established trainer requirements.
 Direct care staff attend a MAP Certification Class that is given by an approved MAP Trainer.
-After attending the training, staff must successfully pass three test components; the Computer-based Knowledge test and two MAP Skills Tests (one consisting of a written transcription exercise and one a medication administration demonstration in front of the tester).
+After attending the training, staff must successfully pass a certification test.
 The MAP Training Program is specific to registered MAP Programs only.
 Direct care staff must be at least eighteen years of age to be Certified to administer medications.

 How long is the MAP Certification valid?

 MAP certification is valid for two years.
 To become re-certified, staff must demonstrate competence by successfully passing a recertification test.

 Can MAP Certified staff administer medications in other settings, e.g. long term care facilities?

 The regulations are specific to sites registered to utilize MAP.
 Persons who have been certified in MAP do not have the authority to administer medications in any other setting or facility.